ivan-hc/AM/README.md

 ## How to update all programs, for real
 To update all the programs, just run the command (without `sudo`):

-    am -U
+    am -u

-To update just one program (and to read the output from the shell):
+To update just one program:

     am -u $PROGRAM